writethedocs/www/docs/blog/2020-community-update.rst

 We also just recently wrapped up our first online Portland conference.
 We had around 600 people join us to make this another memorable event.
-The `videos <https://www.writethedocs.org/videos/portland/2020/>`_ are now online from that conference.
+The `videos <https://www.writethedocs.org/videos/portland/2020/>`_ from the conference are now available online.

 Salary Survey
 -------------